IsraAid: Purpose

-The organization's stated goal is to "improve and expand international humanitarian assistance activities provided from Israel through cooperation between Israeli aid organizations."
+IsraAID was founded in 2001 as a coalition of Israeli aid and international development organizations, growing into an independent NGO with 300 team members worldwide.

+The organization's mission is "to support people affected by humanitarian crisis.
+We partner with local communities around the world to provide urgent aid, assist in recovery, and reduce the risk of future disasters."

 Structure and funding

-IsraAID was founded as an umbrella organization consisting of Jewish and Israeli search and rescue, medical and relief groups that provide aid worldwide to people in need, regardless of race, religion, nationality or disability.
-Today, it is an independent humanitarian aid agency and has worked on emergency response and long-term development projects in more than 50 countries worldwide.
+IsraAID was founded as an umbrella organization by Shachar Zahavi and Mully Dor and consisted of Jewish and Israeli search and rescue, medical and relief groups that provide aid worldwide to people in need, regardless of race, religion, nationality or disability.
+Today, it is an independent humanitarian aid agency and has worked on emergency response and long-term development projects in more than 60 countries worldwide.
 The group's CEO is Yotam Polizer and its global chair is Meira Aboulafia.

-IsraAID is privately funded by individual Israeli and North American donors.
+IsraAID is funded by a range of Israeli, North American, and global private individuals, foundations, community organizations, institutions, and corporations.